Ohana College Staff

 Aaron is a respected Educational consultant working in tertiary and school education.
 Until October 2016, Aaron led TAFE Queensland Brisbane in the role of General Manager.
 Aaron was also the Chief Executive Officer for the Gold Coast Institute of TAFE, and Pro Vice Chancellor at Charles Darwin University.
 He worked as a Solicitor in Victoria where he practiced in Commercial Law, Civil Litigation and Employment Law.
 Aaron served as a Senior Adviser to the former Premier of Tasmania, the Hon Jim Bacon AC and Senior Policy Adviser to the Paul Wriedt MHA when he was the Tasmanian Minister for Vocational Education and Training.

-Fiona Duncan is the Chief Operating Officer for Ohana for Youth, encompassing Arcadia College and Ohana College, bringing over 16 years of senior leadership experience across operations, HR, and organisational development.
+Fiona Duncan is the Chief Human Resources Officer for Ohana for Youth, encompassing Arcadia College and Ohana College, bringing over 16 years of senior leadership experience across operations, HR, and organisational development.
 In her role, she oversees the systems, people, and processes that enable the organisation to deliver high-quality education and youth services, working closely with the Executive Principal and CEO to drive strategic and sustainable growth.

 Known for her strong operational rigour and people-centred leadership style, Fiona excels in translating organisational vision into effective day-to-day execution.
 She is highly skilled in change management, stakeholder engagement, and building cultures where staff feel supported, empowered, and aligned to shared goals.